johncobb/avr_328p_freertos/README.md

 ### Summary
-As you can see adding USART peripherals is pretty straight forward.
-USART will open up a whole new world of communication possibilities for your microcontroller project.
-Make sure to read the datasheet of the peripheral you are working with to ensure voltage levels are within spec.
-You may have to add addtional logic level shifting circuitry to your design.
-This may sound complex at first but in many cases is pretty straight forward.
-Google is your friend.
+As you can see adding FreeRTOS support is pretty straight forward.
+FreeRTOS will allow you to program your microcontroller more like a computer using threads and task isolation.
+The tradeoff is more disciplined memory management of your threads.
+These skills only add to your ability to design more efficient code.

 #### References: